 The Heat Guardian supports two different power settings - high, and standard.
 The high value will go approximately 25% farther than the standard power but at the cost of battery life.
 More importantly: in high power mode you must have an antenna connected to the base unit or it may be damaged when transmitting.

-The two images above were done at a power setting between high and standard (about 30% more than standard).
+The two images above were done at the V2 standard power setting.

 Note: because the new firmware is much better at power handling we have increased the standard power output of the V2 units for about 30% more range.
 Please contact the factory for help on increasing the default power or updating the firmware for V1 units.